(This post contains affiliate links. Read my full disclosure.)

-Buzzsumo is a tool that I use as part of my ow blogging tool arsenal for a variety of purposes, including keyword research, influencer identification, and content curation.
+Buzzsumo is a tool that I use as part of my own blogging tool arsenal for a variety of purposes, including keyword research, influencer identification, and content curation.

 A different approach to looking for ideas to blog about is to see what questions are already being asked on the biggest social network dedicated to Q&A: Quora.
 Of course, Quora offers more value than being a mere research tool.

 Quora is one such network where a lot of people engage, and it also gets a lot of traffic.
-It is bliss for bloggers since it provides some excellent keyword ideas and helps in directing targeted traffic to your website.
-All one needs to do is answer questions in as much details as possible to help people.
+It is bliss for bloggers, since it provides some excellent keyword ideas and helps in directing targeted traffic to your website.
+All one needs to do is answer questions in as much detail as possible to help people.
 For a blogger, keeping up-to-date on Quora’s latest topics is a great way to stay on top of your niche.
 Besides that, the content on Quora may give you some inspiration for your writing.
-It is good to understand what the audience wants to know what the latest social developments are, and then include them in your blog post ideas.
+It is good to understand that the audience wants to know what the latest social developments are, and subsequently include them in your blog post ideas.

 Another advantage of Quora is that it already has a huge existing user base, which means more information and better ideas.
 Quora offers search functionality that allows people to enter the search terms or questions they have.
 Therefore, having a blog on Quora can appear in search results if it is relevant to the searched keywords.
 Having a good presence on Quora can not only elevate your digital presence, but also help in overall branding and, of course, keyword research.